StefanTodoran/milkyway-js/README.md

 ## TODO

 * Finish build script for manage.py
+* Add configuration file, read by manage.py
+  * Should include option to configure root directory
 * Make components able to be inline with other tags
 * Add more basic template HTML, CSS and TS
 * Investiage ways of having basic component props?